HeartDhamma

 as they are being worn.

-[Analogy of the Ship]
+Analogy of the Ship

-Would become worn by the rain,
+would become worn by the rain,

-along with all of its sails, riggings and mast.
+along with its sails, riggings and mast.

-And in the winter, it would be hoisted onto dry land
+Then, during winter, it would be hoisted onto dry land

 and its mast and rigging would be further damaged